Mrseo88/36puzzle/README.md

 Your goal  is 36 ! can you do it?

-Place the frist number where you want! next sequence of numbers  can be placed only  skipping two pieces  in one of 4 directions + another one  on the left or  on the right from lad number
+Place the frist number where you want! next sequence of numbers  can be placed only  skipping two pieces  in one of 4 directions + another one  on the left or  on the right from last number

 [YOUTUBE VIDEO](https://www.youtube.com/watch?v=REEol6ddx6c&feature=youtu.be)